aprajnaparamita/learnNikud/README.md

 ZT"L. So the first prayer mode will be 5, 15, and 30 minute pre-written prayers of thanksgiving.
 When the user selects this mode they will see a video similar [this one by Rav Shalom Arush](https://www.youtube.com/watch?v=jToSmWwQ74g).
+This is presenting the ideas in Rav Shalom Arush's book [Say Thank You and See Miracles](https://breslev.com/product/the-garden-of-miracles-say-thank-you-and-see-miracles/).
 Then they will be able to select the length of their prayer.
 When the prayer begins it will auto-scroll downward at reading spead calculated to reach the time selected.
 Each length will have a separate curated prayer.
 A timer at